2016 Census Rollout - Municipal

 MSO regions we'll not that the largest growth region was the Central region

-with 6.7% average growth and a median change of +4.78%.
-Municipalities in the
+with 6.7% average growth and a median change of+4.78%.
+Municipalities in the North Western region saw

-median change of -2.12%.
-See Table 1.2 to see the aggregate changes for
+the most decline with an average of -2.82% and a median change of -2.12%.
+See Table 1.2 to see the

-municipalities in your region.
+aggregate changes for municipalities in your region.

 MSO Region